clocklimited/darkroom/README.md

 An image manipulation service.

-Authentication between services and client will be achived by using Oauth.
+Authentication between services and client will be achieved by using Oauth.
 This will allow each request to be tied to a specific user account allowing per client granularity.

 # Installation
 ## Mac OS X 10.8